Answers to the most frequently asked questions when starting university

-Use the website (opens in new tab) as your starting page.
-It includes the most important information and contact persons to successfully start your studies either listed on that page or linked. “einfachsTUdieren”
+as your starting page.
+It includes the most important information and contact persons to successfully start your studies either listed on that page or linked.

 The Athene Karte is your identification card at the TU Darmstadt.
 You can use it cash-free payment of your meals at the student canteen (Mensa), borrow books from the ULB, top up your printing account and much more.
 Further information on how to apply for it, use it and where to get it: Athene Karte (opens in new tab)

 The Orientation Week (OWO) is usually organised for freshers by students of higher semesters from the Departmental Students' Representative Committee.
-The OWO consists of a set of events that usually take place in the week before the actual courses start; this will be this winter semester from 10 to 14 October 2022.
+The OWO consists of a set of events that take place in most departments from 09 to 13 October 2023.

 As a fresher at TU Darmstadt, you will receive all relevant first-hand information during your OWO.
 You can start networking with other freshers that you will meet during OWO.
 This will make life easier for you at the start of your studies.
 In general, attending the orientation week is extremely helpful for first-year students and is highly recommended!